The CurrCon Java Applet displays prices on this

 A computer program written by a bratty child or a terrorist whose intent is both vandalism and spreading

 automatically to other computers.

-Never put a floppy in your machine that someone else gave you, unless it was shrink wrapped.
+Never put a floppy/CD/DVD in your machine that someone else gave you, unless it was shrink wrapped.

 Boot track viruses